 Tony Hajjar is a madman on the drums, keeping steady and full of energy.
 Jim’s vocals give you goosebumps, delivering emotional lyrics at a breakneck pace and range – then bringing it all to a grinding halt.
 Fans, who knew each and every note, sung along while raising arms in the air, either to clap or salute the display in front of them.

 I am a ‘new’ fan of Sparta.
 I know a couple tunes from Wiretap Scars but am most familiar with the new album, Threes.
 Most reviews I have read say it’s a must-have in your CD rotation.
-Most blogs I have read seem to give off the impression that Sparta peaked in 2002 and have gone down hill.
+Most blogs I have read seem to give off the impression that Sparta peaked in 2002.
 The band’s had a tumultuous past [wiki], I’ll give them that.

-But here I am, in love with Threes while the long-time fans’ excitement has fizzled.
+Some old school Sparta purists haven’t seemed too happy in the online chatter I’ve seen.
+But here I am, in love with Threes.
 This is exactly why Jim’s so excited about Threes and made sure to play a couple tracks at the show.
-I’m not sure people know what they’re missing, even though it would seem they know the band better than I.

 The people in the room called for an encore, the guys came back and played two songs, a new one and an old favourite.
 People were dancing, clapping, and singing along at the top of their lungs.